-The Office of Investments and Debt Management (IDM) is responsible for managing the daily cash position of the university, as established in the Virginia Tech Liquidity Management Procedures.
-IDM monitors daily and monthly cash balances and provides reports to a liquidity management working group.
-The university's total operating liquidity includes both internal operating balances and external bank lines of credit, and the targeted amount of operating liquidity is reviewed at least annually by the Investment Management Team, as described in section 2.2.1., and in accordance with the Liquidity Management Procedures.
+The target liquidity balance is 10 days cash on hand, which is calculated by dividing the annual budget by 365 to determine the cash needed for each day of operation.
+The AVPF&AT is responsible for managing the daily cash position of the university, as established in the Virginia Tech Liquidity Management Procedures.
+The AVPF&AT monitors daily and monthly cash balances and provides reports to the Committee and others who manage liquidity.
+The university's total operating liquidity includes both internal operating balances and external bank lines of credit, and the targeted amount of operating liquidity is reviewed at least annually by the Committee, as described in section 2.2.1., and in accordance with the Liquidity Management Procedures.

-2.4.2 Investment of Bond Proceeds
+2.4.2 Tier I b - Lines of Credit